ROARS (bi-weekly) Net

 WHERE: There are typically three phases to the ROARS net, allowing us to practice communications across a range of communications challenges of increasing difficulty.
 We do make changes on some nets, so always check the ROARS calendar for specific net details!

 Phase 3 - At the end of the net we switch to 145.710 simplex (no PL).
 This is to test our local VHF connectivity when no repeaters are available.
 You learn where you do and don't have coverage, and what radios and power levels work well.
+Surprisingly, simplex works very well in the Ramona area, and is quiet.
+If the ROARS repeater is down, this frequency is our backup for local communications.

 Please program these frequencies in your radios and join in the fun.
 While we do follow a simple net protocol (script is attached below) for practice, this net is an informal gathering open to all.
 We usually start with a roll and want you to respond with your call, name and current location.
 We may add other information requests from time to time, and we always have a call for announcements and general discussion.
 Hope to see you on the air!